Explore words containing some of the most common ‘long e’ graphemes with this set of differentiated word searches.

 To save paper, why not project the word search onto a screen and work through it as a class?
 Have students take turns coming up to the board when they spot a word!

-This resource was created by Alessandra Pastor, a teacher in Massachusetts and a Teach Starter collaborator.
+This resource was created by Alessandra Pastor, a Teach Starter collaborator.

 Write a review to help other teachers and parents like yourself.
 If you'd like to request a change to this resource, or report an error, select the corresponding tab above.